-Located in Oakville, Ontario, Canada, BIOX was incorporated in September 2000.
+Located in Hamilton, Ontario, Canada, BIOX was incorporated in September 2000.

 In April 2001, BIOX completed construction of a 1 million litre per annum pilot plant in Oakville, Ontario.
 The purpose of this plant was to conclusively demonstrate the BIOX Process’ ability to efficiently and economically convert a wide variety of feedstocks into biodiesel.
 This test facility proved that the BIOX Process is able to achieve complete conversion of both the free fatty acid molecule as well as the triglyceride molecule into methyl esters achieving yields of 1:1 without any pre-treatment.